NataEn/Advanced-JS-Topics/JavaScript_&_NodeJS_TypeScript/Runtime Engin & EventLoop/eventLoop.md

 The event loop looks at the call-stack and the task-queue.
 If stack is empty- first element on the queue is pushed to the stack and being executed.<br/>

 When we render css, it's rendering process is also queued to enter the call stack, separately from the callback queue.
 Similarly to the callback queue, it is entered to the stack by the event loop and thus is waiting for the call-stack to empty, so it can render the dom according to the new css roles. <br/>
-**the css rendering is given a heigher priority than the callbacks in the callback-queue**
+**the css rendering is given a higher priority than the callbacks in the callback-queue**

 - WebAPIs-extra things that the browser provides. like: DOM, AJAX,timeout etc...